coopcycle/coopcycle-web/shopify-app/PRIVACY.md

 The app requests these access scopes and no others:
 `read_orders`, `read_fulfillments`, `write_fulfillments`,
-`read_merchant_managed_fulfillment_orders`, `read_metafields`, `write_metafields`.
+`read_merchant_managed_fulfillment_orders`.

-The metafield scopes are used only for the shop's own settings under the `coopcycle` namespace — the cooperative's address and its delivery time slots.
+The app also stores its own configuration — the cooperative's address and its delivery time slots — in app-data metafields on its own app installation.
+These need no access scope, hold no personal data, and are visible only to this app.
-No personal data is written to metafields.

 ### From Shopify's APIs, about the merchant's customers